-Since large parts of typical functional logic computations are deterministic, KiCS2 performs an optimization for deterministic operations.
-If an operation is defined by non-overlapping rules and does not call, neither directly nor indirectly through other operations, an operation defined by overlapping rules, the evaluation of such an operation (like head) cannot introduce non-deterministic values.
+To avoid an unnecessary growth of the search space represented by Choice constructors, our compiler performs an optimization for deterministic operations.
+If an operation is defined by non-overlapping rules and does not call, neither directly nor indirectly through other operations, a function defined by overlapping rules, the evaluation of such an operation (like xor or not) cannot introduce non-deterministic values.
 Thus, it is not necessary to pass an identifier supply to the operation.
 In consequence, only the matching rules are extended by additional cases for handling Choice and Fail so that the generated code is nearly identical to a corresponding functional program.
-Actually, the benchmarks presented in [11] show that for deterministic operations this implementation outperforms all other Curry implementations, and, for non-deterministic operations, outperforms Prolog-based implementations of Curry and can compete with MCC [24], a Curry implementation that compiles to C.
+Actually, the benchmarks presented in [12] show that for deterministic operations this implementation outperforms all other Curry implementations, and, for non-deterministic operations, outperforms Prolog-based implementations of Curry and can compete with MCC [24], a Curry implementation that compiles to C.